KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 Table widget
 ~~~~~~~~~~~~

 The **Widget table configuration** opens and it guides you through the steps to configure the widget.
 The pop up opens showing the **column** tab, as you can see from Figure below.
-In details, it is mandatory to select a dataset using the combobox ( only if at least one dataset has been loaded using the **Data Configuration** feature) or clicking on the icon |image156| available just aside the combobox line.
+In details, it is mandatory to select a dataset using the combobox ( only if at least one dataset has been loaded using the **Data Configuration** feature) or clicking on the icon  image:: media/image153.png available just aside the combobox line.
 You can page the table specifying the number of rows per sheet.
 Consequently the user can set columns properties.

 .. figure:: media/image154.png